snowflakedb/pdo_snowflake/README.rst

 .. |win-vs-version| replace:: VS16 8.0.16

-To build the PHP driver for Windows:
+To build the |win-vs-version| PHP driver for Windows:

 #.
 Download and install the PHP SDK software: